scrutinizer-ci/scrutinizer/doc/configuration/build_status.rst

         - 'project.metric("scrutinizer.test_coverage", < 0.60)' # Code Coverage drops below 60%

 If one of your failure conditions is satisfied, Scrutinizer will set the build status to failed (and passed otherwise).
-In case, you are using GitHub, the status will automatically through their status API (and merged with your continuous integration service if available).
+In case, you are using GitHub, the status will automatically be set through the commit status API (and merged with your continuous integration service if available).

 Reference
 ---------